 The speed limit is 25 miles per hour on campus roads, unless otherwise posted.

 - It is the responsibility of the owner to ensure that the permit is legible at all times.
 On motorcycles, the decal must be displayed in plain view.
 Otherwise, the vehicle will be considered not registered.

 - Permits are to be hung from the rear-view mirror with color and permit number facing outward.

 - Temporary or visitor permits must be filled out completely and displayed from the rear-view mirror.
 Printable visitor permits must be displayed on the passenger’s side dashboard.

 Lost or Stolen Permits

-- Student/faculty/staff who lost their permits are required to purchase an additional hangtag at the prorated price or risk being ticketed.
+- Students/faculty/staff who lost their permits are required to purchase an additional hangtag at the rate of $50 or prorated price (whichever is less) or risk being ticketed.

 Old Decal Removal

 - Old parking decals must be removed from the vehicle before registration is considered valid.
 Students and Faculty/Staff can bring their vehicles to Husky Motors (Building 44 on the waterfront) between the hours of 10 a.m. to 2 p.m., Monday through Friday, to have old decals removed free of charge.
 Failure to remove old permit decals could result in a $25 violation fee for non-compliance.